I’ve come up with 80 uses for paracord – but I need to get to 100. Check out this list and help me come up with the other 20 uses!

 12: Clothes line

 Drying clothes may become difficult when you have bugged out.
 Set up a clothes line using paracord and you will have warm, fresh and dry clothes.
-You can also have a paracord clothes line at home if you like.
+You can also set up a paracord clothes line at home if you like.

 13: Improvise a seat by lashing a long log horizontally to 2 trees